Turt3l/Guessing_game/README.md

-# Guessing_game
-This is my attempt at making a hard puzzle game in python
+This is my attempt making a little puzzle game.
+It consists of a single question.
+Have fun! :D